SergejJurecko/mio_httpc/README.md

 openssl and native backends work well.

-rustls is unreliable at the moment.
-I'm not sure if the issue is rustls or [tls-api-rustls](https://crates.io/crates/tls-api-rustls).
+rustls is waiting for an issue with [tls-api-rustls](https://crates.io/crates/tls-api-rustls) to be resolved.

 ## TODO